$\text{#NFA}$ admits an FPRAS: Efficient Enumeration, Counting, and Uniform Generation for Logspace Classes: Proofs of Intermediate Results

 The goal of this section is to provide simple yet general definitions of classes of relations with good properties in terms of enumeration, counting and uniform generation.
 More precisely, we are first aiming at providing a class $\cC$ of relations that has a simple definition in terms of Turing Machines and such that for every relation $R \in \cC$, it holds that $\ENUM(R)$ can be solved with constant delay, and both $\COUNT(R)$ and $\GEN(R)$ can be solved in polynomial time.
 Moreover, as it is well known that such good conditions cannot always be achieved, we are then aiming at extending the definition of $\cC$ to obtain a simple class, also defined in terms of Turing Machines and with good approximation properties.
 It is important to mention that we are not looking for an exact characterization in terms of Turing Machines of the class of relations that admit constant delay enumeration algorithms, as this may result in an overly complicated model.
 Instead, we are looking for simple yet general classes of relations with good properties in terms of enumeration, counting and uniform generation, and which can serve as a starting point for the systematic study of these three fundamental properties.

 A key notion that is used in our definitions of classes of relations is that of transducer.
-Given a finite alphabet $\Sigma$, an $\nl$-transducer $M$ is a nondeterministic Turing Machine with input and output alphabet $\Sigma$, a read-only input tape, a write-only output tape where the head is always moved to the right once a symbol is written in it (so that the output cannot be read by $M$), and a work-tape of which, on input $x$, only the first $f(|x|)$ cells can be used, where $f(n) \in O(\log(n))$.
-A string $y \in \Sigma^*$ is said to be an output of $M$ on input $x$, if there exists a run of $M$ on input $x$ that halts in an accepting state with $y$ as the string in the output tape.
+An $\nl$-transducer $M$ is a \review{non-deterministic} Turing Machine with input and output alphabet $\{0,1\}$, a read-only input tape, a write-only output tape where the head is always moved to the right once a symbol is written in it (so that the output cannot be read by $M$), and a work-tape of which, on input $x$, only the first $f(|x|)$ cells can be used, where $f(n) \in O(\log(n))$.
+A string $y \in \{0,1\}^*$ is said to be an output of $M$ on input $x$, if there exists a run of $M$ on input $x$ that halts in an accepting state with $y$ as the string in the output tape.
 The set of all outputs of $M$ on input $x$ is denoted by $M(x)$ (notice that $M(x)$ can be empty).
-Finally, the relation accepted by $M$, denoted by $\cR(M)$, is defined as $\{ (x,y) \in \Sigma^*\times\Sigma^* \mid y \in M(x)\}$.
+Finally, the relation accepted by $M$, denoted by $\cR(M)$, is defined as $\{ (x,y) \in \{0,1\}^*\times\{0,1\}^* \mid y \in M(x)\}$.

-\begin{definition} A relation $R$ is in $\rnl$ if, and only if, there exists an $\nl$-transducer $M$ such that $\cR(M) = R$. \end{definition} The class $\rnl$ should be general enough to contain some natural and well-studied problems.
+\begin{definition} A relation $R$ is in $\rnl$ if, and only if, there exists an $\nl$-transducer $M$ such that $\cR(M) = R$. \end{definition} \review{Cycles are forbidden in $\nl$-transducers to have polynomial-size solutions for each input~\cite{alvarez1993very}.
+However, we do not need to impose this restriction here as we only work with $p$-relations in this paper (see Section~\ref{preliminaries}).}

+The class $\rnl$ should be general enough to contain some natural and well-studied problems.
 A first such a problem is the satisfiability of a propositional formula in DNF.
 As a relation, this problem can be represented as follows: